ashish-066/dsa_bot/README.md

-# DSA Discipline Bot 🚀
+# DSA Discipline Bot

-A strict Discord bot that enforces daily DSA consistency using **verified LeetCode submissions**.
+A strict Discord bot that enforces daily DSA consistency.

-This is **not** a casual tracker.
-This system is designed to reward **discipline, honesty, and consistency**.
+This is designed to reward **discipline, honesty, and consistency**.

 ---

-## 🔥 What This Bot Does
+##  What This Bot Does

 - Verifies problems directly from **LeetCode**
 - Accepts only **Accepted** submissions